ymikasa/free-ibm-cloud-kubernetes-hosting-for-beginner/README.md

 > ⚠️ Please set spending notification to avoid anormaly billings. https://cloud.ibm.com/billing/spending-notifications

-* Cloudflare Account (Free)
+* Cloudflare Account (Free) optional
 Go to https://cloudflare.com/ and sign up free account.
+Please create the zone as your domain name, then update your domain registrar's Name server 1,2 to Cloudflare's them.
+You can use AWS Route53 instead of Cloudflare.

 * Your domain name ($8.03/year- )
 If you don't have domains.
 Go to https://cloudflare.com/ and buy a cheap domain name ($8.03/year for .com)